Schidley/buttonclicks/Readme.md

             .catch(error => console.error('Error:', error));
 ```

-This approach made it helpful to set a CSRF_TRUSTED_ORIGINS variable in settings.py
+This approach made it helpful to set a CSRF_TRUSTED_ORIGINS variable in settings.py pointing to my development server.
+While not relevant in production code, it was left in to help demonstrate testing methods.

 ### Custom views - a novel method of incrementing